microsoft/fhir-codegen/README.md

 ## Examples

 * Download and parse FHIR R4 (latest published version) into ./fhir, then build a TypeScript file in the current directory
-  * `fhir-codegen-cli --load-r4 latest --fhir-spec-directory ./fhir --language TypeScript --output-file ./R4.ts`
+  * `fhir-codegen-cli --load-r4 latest --fhir-spec-directory ./fhir --language TypeScript --output-path ./R4.ts`

 * Download and parse FHIR R4 (latest published version) into ./fhir, then build a TypeScript file in the current directory, restricted to just the Resources: Patient, Encounter, and Observation
-  * `fhir-codegen-cli --load-r4 latest --fhir-spec-directory ./fhir --language TypeScript --output-file ./R4.ts --export-keys Patient|Encounter|Observation`
+  * `fhir-codegen-cli --load-r4 latest --fhir-spec-directory ./fhir --language TypeScript --output-path ./R4.ts --export-keys Patient|Encounter|Observation`

 * Download and parse the latest published version of each FHIR release into ./fhir, then build a C# file for each in ./cs
-  * `fhir-codegen-cli --load-r2 latest --load-r3 latest --load-r4 latest --load-r5 latest --fhir-spec-directory ./fhir --language CSharpBasic --output-file ./cs`
+  * `fhir-codegen-cli --load-r2 latest --load-r3 latest --load-r4 latest --load-r5 latest --fhir-spec-directory ./fhir --language CSharpBasic --output-path ./cs`

 * Download and parse FHIR R4 (latest published version) into ./fhir, then build a C# file in the current directory using the namespace: MyOrg.MyProject.Fhir
-  * `fhir-codegen-cli --load-r4 latest --fhir-spec-directory ./fhir --language CSharpBasic --output-file ./cs/R4.cs --language-options CSharpBasic|namespace=MyOrg.MyProject.Fhir`
+  * `fhir-codegen-cli --load-r4 latest --fhir-spec-directory ./fhir --language CSharpBasic --output-path ./cs/R4.cs --language-options CSharpBasic|namespace=MyOrg.MyProject.Fhir`

-## Testing

-Running `dotnet run -p src/fhir-codegen-test-cli/fhir-codegen-test-cli.csproj` launches a full build and test.

-It will generate updated CSharpBasic and TypeScript files for FHIR Versions DSTU2, STU3, R4, and R5 (May 2020).
-It will then run each through a build process (requires `dotnet` and `tsc`) to validate there are no syntax errors in any of the generated files.

-Note that this test takes several minutes to run, and more tests will be added in the future.

 ## Langauge Information